 In the above code, only the C# code in the

-#if block will be ignore.
+#if block will be ignored.
 For my first project, I want to code in the

 #if block to be used.
 To accomplish this, I need to add a Conditional Compilation Symbol.
 I right-click on the project and select Properties.
 Under the Build tab, I can add conditional compilation symbols.
 I've done this for the first project and have added a symbol named